txquang2202/flutter_todo_app/README.md

 5. Send a notification alert 10 minutes before a TODO is due (Use [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications)).
 6. Mark a TODO as completed and remove it from the TODO list.

-## Feedback
+## Notice
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
-Your feedback is highly appreciated!
+If you connecting with a phone, you have to open app setting and turn on notifition manually!!!

 ## Contributors
 - Tran Xuan Quang - 20127608